7aitsev/ansible-tuto/step-11/README.md

 This is just a matter of taste.
 Complex vars can help group stuff logically.
 They can also, under some circumstances, merge subsequently defined keys (note however that this is not the default ansible behaviour).
-For now we'll just use simple variables.
+For now, we'll just use simple variables.

 ## Hosts vars

-Hosts vars follow exactly the same rules, but live in files under `host_vars` directory.
+Hosts vars follow exactly the same rules but live in files under `host_vars` directory.

 Let's define weights for our backends in `host_vars/host1.example.com`: